ethereum/portal-network-specs/ping-payload-extensions/ping-custom-payload-extensions.md

 ```

 ## Ping vs Pong
-The relationship between Ping and Pong message will be determined by the requirements of the type/version.
+The relationship between Ping and Pong message will be determined by the requirements of the type.

 Currently type 1,2,3 are mirrored formats, but there is room for a Ping `custom_payload` to specify details about what it wants to request, then pong handles it.